Merkoba/Hue/README.md

 "secretpass": "whatever"
 >Password used for claiming the main room, and force claim any room.
+Change it to anything you want.

 "youtube_api_key": "SomeYouTubeV3ApiKey"
->The Youtube v3 Api used to fetch video information from urls or to search for videos by search terms using /radio.
+>The Youtube v3 Api key used to fetch video information from urls or to search for videos by search terms using /radio.

 "session_secret": "secret string for express-session constructor"
 >Used for express-session security.
+Change it to anything you want.